AutumnalSoftware/BuildingEmbeddedSystemsOnLinuxBook/Chapter10-Reactor/README.md

 Key properties maintained:

-The System Controller still owns all threads.
+* The System Controller still owns all threads.

-The reactor is a multiplexer, not a scheduler.
+* The reactor is a multiplexer, not a scheduler.

-External uncertainty is contained inside SensorContext.
+* External uncertainty is contained inside _SensorContext_.

-No hidden threads.
+* No hidden threads.

-No dynamic topology.
+* No dynamic topology.

-Bounded queues remain the only concurrency boundaries.
+* Bounded queues remain the only concurrency boundaries.

-Measurements remain value types.
+* Measurements are value types.

 The goal is not to build an I/O framework.

 The goal is to demonstrate how to integrate unpredictable external inputs without allowing concurrency, allocation, or policy to leak across architectural boundaries.

-The full design rationale, tradeoffs, and progression from Chapter 9 are explained in the book.
+The full design rationale, tradeoffs, and progression from Chapter 10 are explained in the book.